 Me?
 I've never been into it.
-I tried it ONCE with my friend and his two kids.
+I tried it once with my friend Mike and his two kids.
 They were all super into it.
 So I thought I'd play along.
 But what happened was I hopped into a game with them, and his kids yelled at me for fifteen minutes.
 They yelled at me for not knowing which gun to use; for not knowing where to go; for not knowing what to do.
 It wasn't a great learning experience for me, so I wrote it off.

 Another time, I thought I might look into the game again on my own, and I crap you not - I logged in to find that the entirety of Fortnite had been sucked into a black hole.
 The servers were down and a whole new 2.0 edition of the game was soon to come along.
-The intrigue passed, and I didn't bother to play it.
+The intrigue passed, and I still didn't bother to play it.

 Anyway, here I am attempting once again to visit this game and figure out what it is exactly that makes kids love it so much.
 I think a lot of it has to do with the social aspect, so I'm at a loss there.
 While kids might enjoy hopping into this game to give them "something to do" while they virtually hang out and chat, that's not anything I'm interested in.

 But I don't really know what I'm doing.
-I have ZERO interest in crafting stuff in this game, so I guess I'm approaching it from the very straight forward last-man-standing kind of thing.
+I have zero interest in crafting stuff in this game, so I guess I'm approaching it from the very straight forward last-man-standing kind of thing.
 This is just going to be The Hunger Games for me.

 And now that I've gotten a bit more comfortable, and played a few more matches, I'm not even feeling stressed out playing this.
 I'm just having a pretty good time.
 I've also found that my preferred way of playing is by filling in a squad.
 Doing this just makes more sense in my brain because of my love for team based competitive games.

 And after I switched over to squads, I got two more wins which was awesome.
 The last win had just six players left at the end.
-Me and my teammate were camped out around a big rig, which was maybe a bad spot.
+Me and my teammates were camped out around a big rig, which was maybe a bad spot.
 To our right was a house in the distance.
 I used the sniper rifle to zoom in and could see two dudes on a roof building something.
 I sniped one, but the others ran off.
 Suddenly my teammate was gone.
 I have no idea who hit him.
 The storm started closing in, so I kept zooming in with the sniper rifle and could see two players running toward our direction in the distance through the storm.
 I hit one hard.
 He went down.
 His teammate tried to carry him, so I hit him.

 Probably my biggest revelation was switching over to Squad Fill.
 There's something I really prefer about playing cooperatively.
 And when you end up with good teammates, it makes such a difference.
-A squad that sticks together, works together, shares loot, watches each other's backs... it's a recipe for success.
+A squad that sticks together, works together, shares loot, watches each other's backs...
+It's a recipe for success.
 Good game, this one.
 But I didn't need to tell anybody that.
 It's been a gigantic hit for years.
 I'm just now figuring out why.